Secrets with GitOps

 To solve this issue, we can use the Bitnami Sealed secrets controller.
 This is a Kubernetes controller that can be used to encrypt/decrypt your application secrets in a secure way.

 The order of events is the following:

 - You install the Bitnami Sealed secrets controller in the cluster.
 It generates a public and private key.
-The private key stays in the cluster and never gets out
+The private key stays in the cluster and is never revealed.

 - You take a raw secret and use the